-Prior to her work in academia, Dawson worked professionally as an actor, youth theatre director, classroom teacher and museum theatre educator.
+Prior to academia, Dawson worked as teacher, museum theatre educator, youth theatre director and actor.

 Areas of Expertise

-Drama-based Pedagogy and Practice, Pre-Thesis, Arts Integration, Drama/Theatre Applications in Museums, Teaching Artists in Schools and Community Settings
+Drama-based Pedagogy and Practice, Research and Practice, Drama/Theatre Applications in Museums, Teaching Artists in Schools and Communities, Arts Integration in Multidisciplinary Connections.